GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 #### Read a file from the file system

 Now that you have a handle to a file, you can get the file's properties, or access the file itself.
-For now, let's simply read its contents.
+For now, I'll simply read its contents.
 Calling `handle.getFile()` returns a [`File`][file-api-spec] object, which contains a blob.
 To get the data from the blob, call one of [its methods][blob-methods] (`slice()`, `stream()`, `text()`, `arrayBuffer()`).